quitequinn/Google-Sheets-CMS-Skeleton/README.md

 ## The Basic Setup

 Make a [Google Spreadsheet](http://drive.google.com).
 Give it some column headers, give it some content.
+Please makesure to use a private account, not an organizational one (eg. NOT your ECUAD email).

     Name                Category         Healthiness
     Carrot              Vegetable        Adequate